Federal Correctional Institution, Miami: History

-In the late 1980s, and in response to the drug wars that griped Miami, the facility changed missions and became an "administrative detention center" for the Bureau of Prisons, housing many of those suspected of participating in the drug wars.
+In the late 1980s, and in response to the drug wars that gripped Miami, the facility changed missions and became an "administrative detention center" for the Federal Bureau of Prisons, housing many of those suspected of participating in the drug wars.
 With the new mission came a new name and the facility became known as the Metropolitan Correctional Center - Miami (MCC-Miami).
 The vast majority of those individuals charged would eventually be found guilty of participating in the illicit drug trade at which time they would be transferred to another federal facility to serve their sentences.